mdheerajphanindra-hash/DSA-Algorithms-Collection/Sorting/README.md

 # 🔃 Sorting Algorithms

-This folder contains implementations of common sorting techniques.
+This folder contains implementations of sorting algorithms.

-## Algorithms Included
+## 📂 Files Included

-* Bubble Sort
+* bubble_sort.cpp — Bubble Sort
-* Selection Sort
+* selection_sort.cpp — Selection Sort
-* Merge Sort
+* merge_sort.cpp — Merge Sort
-* Quick Sort
+* quick_sort.cpp — Quick Sort
-* Bucket Sort
+* bucket_sort.cpp — Bucket Sort

-## Description
+## 📌 Description

-Sorting algorithms arrange elements in a specific order (ascending or descending).
+Sorting algorithms are used to arrange elements in a specific order (ascending or descending).

 Different algorithms are used based on efficiency and use case.